SwissDataScienceCenter/renku-design-docs/design/004-native-rstudio-sessions/004-native-rstudio-sessions.md

 However I believe that the payoff from enable native Rstudio sessions and even more importantly from making Amalthea and the notebook service more general is worth it.

-## Rationale and Alternatives

-> Why is this design the best in the space of possible designs?

-> What other designs have been considered and what is the rationale for not choosing them?

-> What is the impact of not doing this?

-## Unresolved questions

-> What parts of the design do you expect to resolve through the RFC process before this gets merged?

-> What parts of the design do you expect to resolve through the implementation of this feature before stabilisation?

-> What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?